aamotz001/Professional-Athlete-Career-Lifetimes/README.md

 * Details of Model: the notebook is functional and included in main>NNM>Neural_Network_Model.ipynb
   * Which model did you choose and why?
     * Our group will be implementing the neural network learning model in order to predict athletes career longevity from the NBA, NHL, NFL and MLB.
-    * There will be two different types of neural network models.
+    * The neural network model purpose is to predict the athletes career longevity.
 The independent variable for the first model will be when the player first started in the league.
-The second model will be when the player retired from the specific year.
-The y-value for both models will be the years played.
+The y-value for the neural network model will be the years played of each athlete.
     * To increase the accuracy of the model, we have to test and experiment with the loss and optimizers.

   * How are you training your model?